notJamesHan/discord-study-bot/readme.md

 ## Inspiration
 We wanted to create a bot that motivates people to study when they cannot be focused.
 We would waste our time setting up a studying environment.
 Such as trying to time ourselves how much we should study, what music should we listen during studying.

-With this bot, it will clear out the distraction to just focus on studying by only using this bot to setup your studying environment.
+With this bot, it will clear out all the distraction and make us focus on studying by using this bot to setup your studying environment.

 ### ***!!!
 More pictures here !!!***
 - [Project Pictures](https://flic.kr/s/aHsmWrZ9Jg)